e-yang6/chameleon-royale/README.md

 **Classic**: Chameleon knows they're the impostor and has to blend in without knowing the card.

-**Impostor**: Chameleon gets a fake card and doesn't know they're the Chameleon.
+**In The Dark**: Chameleon gets a fake card and doesn't know they're the Chameleon.

 ## Tips